d-chambers/waverave/writeup/writeup.md

 ## Overview and setup

 The Python version of the code is found in the python folder.
 To use it in a new account on Mio, the `set_environment.sh` script needs to be run from the python directory.
 This will take a few minutes as it creates a new conda environment with python installed also with mpi4py, numpy and matplotlib.
+Instead of using convolution, it uses a vectorized array update by taking the help of numpy array utilities.
+It is implemented for 8th order accuracy.
 Here are some other important files:

 The python code runs in 3 steps: